 All tabled proposals must be resubmitted for committee review.
-Researchers should complete a new Request for Access webform with the modified project information.
+Researchers should complete a new ERC project application with the modified project information.
 In addition, they should email ERC staff with the Tabled letter and the attached response.
 All details are outlined in the initial Tabled letter.

 My study only requires distribution of recruitment materials in MMSD, and I will not have any contact with students at MMSD.
 Do I still need to complete the CMR and CRC requirements?

 Researchers on ERC-approve studies that are designated recruitment only - where researchers will not have any contact with students in the school and are just looking to distribute recruitment materials in MMSD for an off-site study that has nothing to do with MMSD - are exempt from the CMR and CRC requirements.

 Do I need to complete a CMR and/or CRC if I have completed one for a previously approved project?